-Marin's The Sheriff's Office of Emergency Services (OES) operates consistent with the state's Standardized Emergency Management System.
-OES provides emergency management services for the entire County, including coordinating emergency operations activities among all the various local jurisdictions within the Marin Operational Area as well as coordinating mutual aid from other operational areas, the region, state, and federal agencies. and developing OES develops written guidelines for emergency preparedness, response, recovery, and mitigation to natural/man-made disasters, and technological disasters.
-OES maintains the Marin Operational Area Emergency Operations Plan (EOP), which establishes the emergency management organization required to mitigate any significant emergency or disaster affecting Marin, and establishes the overall operational concepts associated with Marin County's Emergency Operations Center (EOC) activities.
+Marin County Fire Office of Emergency Management (MCF OEM) operates consistent with the state's Standardized Emergency Management System.
+MCF OEM provides emergency management services for the entire County, including coordinating emergency operations activities among all the various local jurisdictions within the Marin Operational Area as well as coordinating mutual aid from other operational areas, the region, state, and federal agencies.
+MCF OEM develops written guidelines for emergency preparedness, response, recovery, and mitigation to natural/man-made disasters, and technological disasters.
+MCF OEM maintains the Marin Operational Area Emergency Operations Plan (EOP), which establishes the emergency management organization required to mitigate any significant emergency or disaster affecting Marin, and establishes the overall operational concepts associated with Marin County's Emergency Operations Center (EOC) activities.

-The Marin County Sheriff's Office, the MWPA, and all Marin municipalities are launcheding ZoneHaven, a community evacuation interface that allows the public access to real-time status updates and instructions for their evacuation zone and provides County municipalities and fire responders with an evacuation planning application.
-Agencies in Marin will be are able to use ZoneHaven to send evacuation warnings to evacuation zones in Novato, San Rafael, Ross Valley, Southern Marin, and West Marin.
-Fire Safe Marin and Marin fire agencies, cities and towns, and other partners are working together to developed improved wildfire evacuation maps and messaging for residents of Marin's WUI communities.
+The Marin County Sheriff's Office, the MWPA, and all Marin municipalities launched ZoneHaven, a community evacuation interface that allows the public access to real-time status updates and instructions for their evacuation zone and provides County municipalities and fire responders with an evacuation planning application.
+Agencies in Marin are able to use ZoneHaven to send evacuation warnings to evacuation zones in Novato, San Rafael, Ross Valley, Southern Marin, and West Marin.
+Fire Safe Marin and Marin fire agencies, cities and towns, and other partners developed improved wildfire evacuation maps and messaging for residents of Marin's WUI communities.
 These FireClear maps show both evacuation zones and evacuation routes by community and are found on the MWPA website: Fire Safe Marin Evacuation Maps.